BabakAbdzadeh/Box/README.md

 ## APIs and Connection

-The application interacts with a backend API for user authentication and data retrieval.
+The application interacts with a [BackEnd](#back end) API for user authentication and data retrieval.
 The API's base URL is "http://localhost:8080/api/user/" for authentication services and "http://localhost:3001/api/user/" for user services.
 The application uses fetch to make requests to the API and includes the user's access token in the headers for authenticated endpoints.

 ## Getting Started